 General knee mobility exercises following injury.
-These exercises are often done as soon as possible after injury if pain will allow.
+These exercises are often done as soon as possible after injury if the pain will allow.
 The aim is to restore range of motion without putting any damaged tissues under stress.
-The exact exercises and how quickly you progress through will depend on the type and severity of injury.
+The exact exercises and how quickly you progress through will depend on the type and severity of the injury.

 These exercises are done as soon as pain allows.
 In some cases within a day or so of injury after the acute stage.